espoirMur/my-blog-gastby/source/_posts/2024-04-08-deploying-language-model-with-onnx-runtime-on-triton-inference-server.md

 date: 2024-04-07 22:12:57
 comments: true
 published: true
-description: "Deploy your language models to production using ONNX runtime and the Triton inference server"
+description: "Deploy your language models to production using ONNX runtime and the Triton inference server with Docker and Kubernetes"
-keywords: ""
+keywords: "LLM, Docker, Kubernetes, Triton, ONNX, Transformers"
 categories:

 tags: